openspending/docs/docs/contributors/load.md

 11. In OS Admin you have the ability to search your datasets, publish or unpublish a dataset.
 To finalize publishing, click “Publish” next to the dataset you want to make available.
 ![Image12](https://raw.githubusercontent.com/openspending/docs/master/images/publish..jpg)

-### Load data via the CLI

-{
-pre. start with two data sources, one good one bad, both already have an FDP.
-1. check, validate, etc etc.
-2. authenticate with the service.
-3. Push files up.
-4. Ping for API load status
-}